polimi-ispl/2024-music-plc-challenge/parcnet-is2/README.md

 # IEEE-IS² 2024 Music PLC Challenge Baseline

+> PARCnet-IS² has been chosen as the baseline model for the **IEEE-IS² 2025 Music Packet Loss Concealment Challenge**.
+Participants in the 2025 edition should refer to the [new Challenge rules](https://github.com/polimi-ispl/2025-music-plc-challenge).

 ## PARCnet-IS²
 PARCnet-IS² is an updated version of PARCnet developed for the [IEEE-IS² 2024 Music PLC Challenge](https://internetofsounds.net/ieee-is%c2%b2-2024-music-packet-loss-concealment-challenge/).